-- Creating a Data Source Name on a Non-Windows Machine on page 26 - Configuring a DSN-less Connection on a Non-Windows Machine on page 29 - Configuring Authentication on a Non-Windows Machine on page 31 - Configuring TLS Verification on a Non-Windows Machine on page 32 - Configuring Logging Options on a Non-Windows Machine on page 33 - Testing the Connection on a Non-Windows Machine on page 36
+- Creating a Data Source Name in Non-Windows Machine - Configuring a DSN-less Connection in a Non-Windows Machine - Configuring Authentication in a Non-Windows Machine - Configuring TLS Verification in a Non-Windows Machine - Configuring Logging Options in a Non-Windows Machine - Testing the Connection in Non-Windows Machine

-Creating a Data Source Name on a Non-Windows Machine
+Creating a Data Source Name in Non-Windows Machine

 When connecting to your data store using a DSN, you only need to configure the odbc.ini file.
 Set the properties in the odbc.ini file to create a DSN that specifies the connection information for your data store.
-For information about configuring a DSN-less connection instead, see Configuring a DSN-less Connection on a Non-Windows Machine on page 29.
+For information about configuring a DSN-less connection instead, see Configuring a DSN-less Connection in a Non-Windows Machine.